newrelic/nr1-aqm/README.md

 ## Enabling this App

-This App is available via the New Relic Catalog.
+This app is available via the New Relic Catalog.

 To enable it in your account:
 1. Go to `Integrations & Agents > Apps and Visualizations` and search for "Alert Quality Management"